 Aquamarine Throughout the Ancient World

 Although the Roman culture held strong beliefs in the jewels protection at sea.
 Many other Roman fables spoke of Aquamarine in a different light.

-One such tale combines the Roman association of fertility, and harmony to frogs.
+One such tale combines the Roman association of fertility and harmony with frogs.
 Along with the writings of Damigeron.
 Which professed Aquamarine’s power to purify water, in the manuscript “De virtutibus lapidum” (The virtues of stones).
-Due to these legends a Roman folklore was born.
+Due to these legends, a Roman folklore was born.
 Where enemies could become friends by serving water from an Aquamarine chalice with the inscription of a frog.

-As with most desert civilizations the sea is a symbol of happiness and cleanliness.
-While being a source of food as well as mode of transportation.
+As with most desert civilizations, the sea is a symbol of happiness and cleanliness.
+While being a source of food as well as a mode of transportation.

 Aquamarine into the Middle Ages

 By the turn of the Middle Ages rulers, and nobles alike sought out sorcerers as their mentors and advisors.
 These soothsayers predicting the outcome of wars or conjuring up a prophecy which predicted the steps a ruler should take to benefit the kingdom’s reign.

 While a wide range of methods was used, from reading tea-leaves to the reading of one’s palm.
 The Crystal Ball became a tool many would use.
 With many claiming the Aquamarine crystal to be the most effective.
 Especially under the forces of a full moon.
 Where it is said the magnetic pull of moon intensifies the crystals power.

 In 1377, William Langland wrote “The Vision Concerning Piers and the Plowman,”, In which he uses the teaching of Damigeron to proclaim Aquamarine’s powers to purify and protect one from poison.
 A theory which soon spread across Europe.